i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Layer 1 (middle)
 ~~~~~~~~~~~~~~~~
+Flags
-Flags :: 1 byte flags
+    1 byte

-         bit order: 76543210
+    Bit order: 76543210

-         bit 0: 0 for everybody, 1 for per-client, auth section to follow
+    Bit 0: 0 for everybody, 1 for per-client, auth section to follow

-         bits 3-1: Authentication scheme, 0 for the scheme specified below
+    Bits 3-1: Authentication scheme, 0 for the scheme specified below

-         bits 7-4: Unused, set to 0 for future compatibility
+    Bits 7-4: Unused, set to 0 for future compatibility

-If per-client:
+Scheme 0 client auth data
+    Present if flag bit 0 is set to 1 and flag bits 3-1 are set to 0.

     ephemeralPublicKey
         PK_PUBKEY_LEN bytes